 Jon Kaplan, VTrans / Claire Tebbs, Addison County Regional Planning Commission / Kelly Stoddard-Poor, AARP

 Lisa Sacks-Warhol, Bethel Revitalization Initiative / Joshua Schwartz, Mad River Valley Planning District

 - Housing Solutions for Vermont Downtowns*: Shifting household demographics have created an evolving housing market in Vermont, and getting communities to embrace multifamily housing is a challenge.
 In this session, investigate new types of downtown housing opportunities and hear the developer’s perspective on strategies to make these projects successful.

 Andrew Winter, Twin Pines Housing Trust / Maura Collins, Vermont Housing Finance Agency

 Cindy Reid, Cathedral Square / Tim Sidore, Ledgeworks

 - Establishing a Local Historic Preservation Program: The strongest and most effective tools for historic preservation are established at the local level.
 The Certified Local Government program provides support and funding for local preservation commissions, but is it worth the effort to seek this designation?
 In this session, learn about the benefits, the steps for certification and chat with the many communities that have already taken advantage of this program.

 Devin Colman, Division for Historic Preservation

 - Walking History Tour of White River Junction: Hear stories that tell the history of this railroad village from the mid-1800s to the middle of the 20th century.
 Learn about the various local architectural styles and see how historic buildings have changed over time to accommodate new uses.
 The Boston and Main engine caboose, Hotel Coolidge, the former post office building, local churches and beautiful murals will all be featured on this tour.

-* AICP continuing education credits pending
+* AICP continuing education credits approved

 **AIA continuing education credits pending